 - OISE/University of Toronto

-Apply to these schools via OUAC’s TEAS or UofT’s SGS (see below).
+Apply to these schools via OUAC’s Teacher Eduction Application Service or UofT’s SGS (see below).

-There are 4 private OCT-accredited institutions in Ontario that offer initial teacher education:
+There are also 4 private OCT-accredited institutions in Ontario that offer initial teacher education:

 - Charles Sturt